All Episodes

 You can compare it to Bob Dole's campaign.

-I am tired of Republicans being slandered and besmirched and attacked for things that are absolutely false, that they're racist and sexist and poor Mitt Romney carried around women's resumes and he wanted to hire them.
+I am tired of Republicans being slandered and besmirched and attacked for things that are absolutely false, that they're racist and sexist.

 What an awful human being he was.

-Um we've never seen anything like Trump before, and it came not a moment too soon.
+We've never seen anything like Trump before, and it came not a moment too soon.

-Uh I think, as he said in his opening speech, the country is getting very close to the tipping point where it will be unsalvageable.
+I think, as he said in his opening speech, the country is getting very close to the tipping point where it will be unsalvageable.

-One of the things I really admire about Trump that I also admired about Reagan, and I will say this, um, Mitt Romney.
+One of the things I really admire about Trump that I also admired about Reagan, and I will say this, Mitt Romney.

-Uh most people who run for president, you know, it's just the next step.
+Most people who run for president, you know, it's just the next step.

 It's like running for student council.